martinberlin/datatables-dynamic-columns/README.md

 datatables js and css is included for demo purposes.
 Please download latest version of datatables here:
 [https://datatables.net/download](https://datatables.net/download)

+## Exceptions

+Using this dynamic generation of Columns won't play well with:

+     "serverSide": true

+ Since we are “fabricating” the table ourselves.
+Other than that so far everything else works just as a normal dataTable.

 ### Thanks to

 Allan from Datatables for creating such an awesome data visualization plugin.
 Using if for more than 3 years and counting!